haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-checkitemtype ELIXIR
+checkitemtype "SUN STONE"
 ```
 Notes:
 ```
-  # 800D is set to the bag pocket number of the item
+  # 800D is set to the bag pocket number of the item.
+  # 'item' can be a variable.
 ```
 </details>